Optimized Layerwise Approximation for Efficient Private Inference on Fully Homomorphic Encryption: Optimized Layerwise Approximation Framework

-In the scaled distribution-aware approximation method, we propose to use a new distribution, $\mathcal{N}(\mu, (r\sigma)^2)$ for $r\ge 1$ as the weight for approximating polynomials instead of $N(\mu, \sigma^2)$.
-This approach enables more accurate approximation in low-probability areas of $\mathcal{N}(\mu, (r\sigma)^2)$, thus mitigating the impacts of distribution differences and error amplification.
+In the scaled distribution-aware approximation method, we propose to use a new distribution.
+We define a distribution $\Phi_i^{[r]}(x)$ for some real value $r \geq 1$ for each layer $i \geq 1$, as $\Phi_i^{[r]}(x):=\frac{1}{r}\phi_i \left( \frac{X-\mu_i}{r}+\mu_i \right)$ where $\mu_i$ is the expectation of the distribution $\phi_i(x)$.
+The transformation $\phi_i \mapsto \Phi_i^{[r]}$ simply \textit{scales} the standard deviation of the original distribution $\phi_i(x)$ by a factor of $r$, while keeping the mean value fixed at $\mu_i$.
+Interchanging the weight distribution $\phi_i(x)$ as $\Phi_i^{[r]}(x)$ enables more accurate approximation in low-probability areas of $\Phi_i^{[r]}(x)$ thus mitigating the impacts of distribution differences and error amplification.
 Since these issues about the distribution-aware approximation are related to the whole network, rather than only each layer, we use the same $r$ value for all activation functions in the neural network and control this unified $r$ value.
 Figure \ref{fig:r-vary} shows the effect on the performance of the image classification.
 If we do not apply scaled approximation ($r=1$), we can observe a significantly lower top-1 accuracy obtained from the training dataset.
 By appropriately adjusting the value of $r$, we can find the value that maximizes the training accuracy.
-After finding this $r$ value, we finally adopt the polynomials $\{ P_{\mu_i,(r\sigma_i)^2}[d_i;f](x)\}_{1\leq i \leq N_L}$ as the approximation polynomial to proceed PI.
+After finding this $r$ value, we finally adopt the polynomials $\{ P_{\Phi_i^{[r]}}[d_i;f](x)\}_{1\leq i \leq N_L}$ as the approximation polynomial to proceed PI.

-Note that the degrees $\mathbf{d}=\mathbf{D}(N_L,k)$ achieved by the above process is the optimal degrees $\mathbf{d}$ that minimize $\tau(\mathbf{d})$ across the set of degrees, where the top-1 training accuracy differs by less than 1\%.
-Since the accuracy provided by this degree set does not significantly differ from the original top-1 training accuracy, we can expect it to yield high accuracy on the test dataset as well.
-We demonstrate this in the experimental results of the following section.

-\section{Experiment results for layerwise optimization}
+\section{Experiment Results for Layerwise Optimization}

 In this section, we provide the experimental results, which show the performance of the layerwise optimized approximate polynomials by the proposed algorithm.
-We evaluate the classification task of the CIFAR-10 dataset \cite{krizhevsky2009learning} with pre-trained ResNet \cite{he2016deep} and ConvNeXt \cite{liu2022convnet} models that incorporate the representative non-arithmetic functions such as ReLU and GELU \cite{hendrycks2016gaussian}, respectively.
-Also, we analyze the performance of our proposed method and compare it to the previous approximation methods.
+We evaluate the classification task of the CIFAR-10/100 datasets \cite{krizhevsky2009learning} \bl{and the ImageNet dataset \cite{russakovsky2015imagenet}} with pre-trained ResNet \cite{he2016deep} and ConvNeXt \cite{liu2022convnet} models that incorporate the representative non-arithmetic functions such as ReLU and GELU \cite{hendrycks2016gaussian}, respectively.
+Also, we analyze the performance of our proposed method and compare it to \bl{the previous state-of-the-art PTA method~\cite{strided}.}